Harrison's Guide to Supplementation:

 Select dark yellow meaty or dark green leafy items such as sweet potatoes, carrots, pumpkin, winter squash, broccoli, parsley, spinach, mango or papaya.

-Items rich in Omega 3 fatty acids such as organic flax or chia may make up another 10% by weight.
+Items rich in Omega 3 fatty acids such as organic flax or chia may make up another 5% by weight (try Harrison's JUMPSTART OMEGA)

-Harrison’s should make up the remaining 70% of the daily diet.
+Harrison’s Bird Foods should make up the remaining 75% of the daily diet.

 It is important to carefully follow supplementation guidelines for Harrison’s to be fully effective.